Anurag-30/jenkins/README.md

 a) scripted pipeline - using node
 b) declarative pipeline - using pipeline

-Go for declarative approach as it is better approach , says this guy here - [a link] https://stackoverflow.com/questions/44657896/
+Go for declarative approach as it is better approach , says this guy here - [a link] https://stackoverflow.com/questions/44657896/jenkins-pipeline-jenkinsfile-node-and-pipeline-directives

-jenkins-pipeline-jenkinsfile-node-and-pipeline-directives.
+.
 You can find an example for both of them under

 **JenkinsPipelineAsCode**